-As a result of the application of the Amendment the Company has elected to present one statement of comprehensive income; previously it presented an income statement.
+As a result of the application of the Amendment the Group have elected to present two separate statements, an income statement and a statement of comprehensive income; previously it presented an income statement only.
 The Amendment does not change the recognition or measurement of transactions and balances in the financial statements.